Grief is the most common feeling experienced by anyone affected by death. It is normal after a loved one’s death.

 This new stage reflects the ups and downs of grief and recognizes that there is a point that things do improve.
 During this stage anger and pain have died down, and you’re left in a more calm and relaxed state.

 This is a new stage that recognizes that you can begin to move forward before you have fully accepted your situation.
-You are now able to start putting pieces of your life back together and carry on.
+Although there are ups and downs, you are now able to start putting pieces of your life back together and carry on.

 This stage now combines the feeling of hope with acceptance.
 For those facing the end of their life, it is the time when you accept the prognosis and begin the process of making life more comfortable.
 For those who have lost a loved one it is a time when they become more optimistic about their lives without their lost loved one.

 There are many powerful emotions that are mixed into the grieving process.
+Some or all of them may be experienced while you are grieving.
 You may need to deal with them before you can move onto another stage.
 There are general ways to cope, such as talking with sympathetic friends, loved ones, or others who are going through similar experiences, attending support groups, and/or reading books or listening to recorded material that may be a guide through grief.
 In many cases there may be specific ways to help relieve or channel certain emotions or feelings.

 There are many fears that can be associated with the death of a loved one, such as being afraid: